 The Model in MVC is the data source, a combination of a database and filesystem.
 These both combine to become a data repository, which could be scaled up by assigning additional infrastructure if demand or capacity exceed planned expectations.

 A database design would associate each processed product file with the spatial and temporal coordinates at acquisition, or range if a composite from multiple input images, product descriptors and site information.
-A minimal schema would be sufficient for the Pilot, based on the set of metadata that will be used to make a query e.g. location, type, date etc.
+A minimal schema would be: